ava-labs/avalanche-docs/docs/tooling/network-runner.md

+---
+tags: [Build, Tooling, DApps]
+description: The Avalanche Network Runner (ANR) allows a user to define, create and interact with a network of Avalanche nodes.
+It can be used for development and testing.
+sidebar_label: Avalanche Network Runner
+pagination_label: Avalanche Network Runner
+---

 # Avalanche Network Runner

 The Avalanche Network Runner **(ANR)** allows a user to define, create and interact with a network